jhumelsine/jhumelsine.github.io/_posts/2023-10-28-hexagonal-architecture-structure.md

 The `FrameworkAdapter` has no information about the concrete `DependencyAdapter`.
 It doesn't have knowledge of the `DrivenDependencyInterfacePortContract`.
 The `FrameworkAdapter` only has knowledge of ***a*** `DriverBusinessLogicPortInterfaceContract`.
 It doesn't know its concrete class.

-It's also possible for a different `BusinessLogic` implementation to requirest a completely different set of External Dependencies.
-If this were the case, then the Configurer for that different implementation would need to know the approriate External Dependeny Adapters and inject them into the that specific `BusinessLogic` implementation, but the `FrameworkAdapter` would be completely independent of it.
+It's also possible for a different `BusinessLogic` implementation to request a completely different set of External Dependencies.
+If this were the case, then the Configurer for that different implementation would need to know the appropriate External Dependency Adapters and inject them into the that specific `BusinessLogic` implementation, but the `FrameworkAdapter` would be completely independent of it.
 Here's an example of an alternative configuration for a different scenario, where `DifferentBusinessLogic` requires three different Dependency Adapters:

 ```java
 FrameworkAdapter frameworkAdapter =